MacroFab/EDALibraries/Diptrace/README.md

 ***
 **License Information**

-This project is under the [Creative Commons Attribution-ShareAlike 4.0 International License](LICENSE.md).
+This project is under the [Creative Commons Attribution 4.0 International License](LICENSE.md).
 These files are provided with no warranty and should be used at your own risk.

 ***
 | Directory | Description |